lucprincen/lucidian-tides/Sessions/7 - Seabed Swindle.md

 As T'hau looks over at the symbol, they start panicking immediately at the sight of this symbol, thrashing about in the water.

+## Talnad & Valas

 Back in the sloop, [[Stormbreaker]], [[Rayna Khatri|Rayna]] and [[Doloris]] hear a knock on the back of the sloop.
 They look over and see a female and male merfolk addressing them, asking if we're here to investigate the bones.
 The woman introduces herself as Talnad, and the man as Valas.
 They say they are from Karakala and are glad to hear that we're investigating.
 The merfolk tell the crew that some time ago, bones suddenly erupted out from the ocean floor, and freaked them out.
 Talnad says she lost her necklace and asks if we like to help retrieve it.
 The crew mention that [[Mallory Calder|Mal]] and [[T'hau]] are already in the water, investigating the bay.

 Back under water, [[T'hau]] calms down just enough to tell [[Mallory Calder|Mal]] he has seen this symbol before.
 Telling [[Mallory Calder|Mal]] they escaped from place where they were mentally enslaved by some creature.
 The phrase 'Remnant of Salar' comes to mind when they think about it.
 Their memory is muddled and vague, but T'hau does remember this symbol.

-The merfolk swim over to Mal and T'hau and also introduce themselves to them.
+The merfolk swim over to [[Mallory Calder|Mal]] and [[T'hau]] and also introduce themselves to them.
 T'hau tells them about the symbol in the crevasse, and the merfolk tell they call it the Symbol of Ogrorlo.
 Ogrorlo apparently used to be a creature that enslaved a lot of folks around this place, seemingly in a similar way to T'hau.
 It has been a while since Ogrorlo apparently died, and since then this place became a nice spot to hunt.
 The merfolk ask if we're here to investigate the floating bones, and tell us that the bones floated up one day when they were hunting, scaring Talnad and causing her to lose her necklace into the crevasse.
 She asks if we would like to help her retrieve it.

 [[T'hau]] overcomes their panic a bit and carefully swims over to the gorge to peer down into it, but as they do, there's a sudden flashback: